 Using a small x-functional team with the right skills sets can create working concepts to learn, explore and validate experimental ideas.
 Concept demos to leadership can go a long way and open doors to an innovative culture.
-We can also use these conceptual prototypes to test with customers or users and validate some assumptions and hypothesis for further business evaluation.
+We can also use these conceptual prototypes to test with customers or users and validate some assumptions and hypotheses for further business evaluation.

-Most new technology these days are open source, well packaged and ready for use.
-Finding the right platform, SDK, libraries and APIs can sometimes be tricky which our experts can help with.
+Most new technology these days are open source, well packaged, and ready for use.
+Finding the right platform, SDK, libraries, and APIs can sometimes be tricky which our experts can help with.

 Whether building smart contracts using blockchain or using AI for automating processes, when integrated with current way of doing things can completely change the way we define efficiency and expectations.